Reverse arms: United Kingdom

 In the British Army drill manual rest on arms reversed is known as "lower on your arms reversed".
 The rifle is brought upwards, with the left hand on the stock and the right hand taking hold of the pistol grip.
 The rifle is then rotated downwards to point down the right side of the body while the left hand moves from the stock to the butt.
 The head is then lowered to look at the ground in a movement lasting four seconds; the entire command takes ten seconds.
 In this position the rifle, being shorter than that used historically and being held by the pistol grip and not the butt, does not touch the ground.

 The order for swords is carried out from the present arm position.
 The sword is brought to the recover position from which the point is swung downwards, with the edge pointing to the soldier's right.
 The tip is placed on the ground between the soldier's feet while the right hand rests on top of the sword pommel with the left placed over it.
 This takes six seconds.
 As with the rifle command the final four seconds are for the soldier to lower his eyes.

 Other countries

-The command is also used in the Indian Army and Nigeria Police Force.
+The command is also used in the Irish Defence Forces, Indian Army and Nigeria Police Force.
 In the Australian Army, the rest on arms order reversed is still used, but the short Steyr rifle makes the reverse arms at march difficult.